 HVACClasses.org breaks down the credit hour requirements for all of the different programs at each of the above schools.

-Here are three great lists of the best HVAC schools in Arkansas:
+Here are two great lists of the best HVAC schools in Arkansas:

 Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED.